On the Uniqueness of Kantorovich Potentials: Introduction

-Clearly, this statement is mainly useful if combined with dual uniqueness results for measures with connected support.
-This motivates us to revisit the common proof strategy for uniqueness in the connected setting and present a formulation (\cref{thm:uniqueconnected}) that is more general than the ones we have cited above. \cref{thm:uniqueconnected} covers settings where $\X$ is a smooth manifold and $\Y$ is allowed to be a generic Polish space, and we carefully discuss which properties of $\mu$, $\nu$, and $c$ are actually necessary for the argumentation.
-Particular scenarios where the assumptions of \cref{thm:uniqueconnected} can easily be checked include settings where the space $\Y$ is compact (\cref{cor:uniqueconnectedcompact}) or where the cost function satisfies certain growth and regularity conditions outside of compact sets (\cref{cor:uniqueconnectedlipschitz} and \cref{sec:interior}).
-In fact, we will learn that the requirements on $\mu$ are primarily of topological nature (i.e., concerning the shape of its support), while the actual distribution of mass can often be quite arbitrary.
-For example, in the setting $\X = \Y = [0, 1] \cup [2, 3]$ mentioned earlier, combining \cref{thm:uniquedisconnected} and \cref{cor:uniqueconnectedcompact} establishes that Kantorovich potentials are unique if $\mu$ and $\nu$ are supported on all of $\X$ and satisfy $\mu([0, 1]) \neq \nu([0, 1])$.
+Altogether, our findings highlight that the requirements for unique Kantorovich potentials, both in connected and disconnected settings, are often primarily of topological nature, i.e., concerning the shape of the support of $\mu$ or $\nu$.
+In particular, we establish that dual uniqueness can be expected to hold much more frequently than previously anticipated.
+For example, in the setting $\X = \Y = [0, 1] \cup [2, 3]$ mentioned earlier, combining \cref{thm:uniquedisconnected} and \cref{cor:uniqueconnectedcompact} establishes that Kantorovich potentials are indeed unique if $\mu$ and $\nu$ are supported on all of $\X$ and satisfy $\mu([0, 1]) \neq \nu([0, 1])$.
 This holds for general differentiable costs without further assumptions on $\mu$ or $\nu$ such as the existence of a Lebesgue density.
-In this sense, failure of uniqueness due to disconnected supports is typically an exception caused by a specific symmetry, and not the rule.
+In this sense, failure of uniqueness due to disconnected supports is typically found to be an exception caused by a specific degeneracy, and not the rule.